ipbyrne/B2BO/README.md

 We then get the pip value of these levels and draw the bands x amount of pips below/above our SL to form our targets.

 ![alt text](https://github.com/ipbyrne/B2BO/blob/master/images/B2BO-bands-added.PNG?raw=true "Price with MA Envelopes")

+The orange line represents the 50% cut off.
+The blue line represents the 75% cut off, and the red line represents the 87.5% cut off.
+Once a new oppurutnity forms, there is a 50/50 chance the spread will widen to reach the orange band.
+Once the spread reaches the 50% cut off, it is now 50/50 it will widen to the blue line.
+If/when the spread widens to the blue line, it is now 50/50 it will widen to the red line.

+## Current Issues/Complaints
+Coming Soon...